 Diverse applications of artificial intelligence in power industry

-The industry experienced a 21% decline in the number of AI-related patent applications in Q2 2023 compared with the previous quarter.
-On an annual basis, the number of AI-related patent applications in the power industry witnessed a rise of 93% compared with Q2 2022.
+The industry experienced a 42% decline in the number of AI-related patent applications in Q3 2023 compared with the previous quarter.
+On an annual basis, the number of AI-related patent applications in the power industry witnessed a drop of 50% compared with Q3 2022.

 Strategic deal trends in artificial intelligence in power industry

 Power companies are not only focusing on innovation to enhance their patent portfolios but are also making strategic investments in AI.
 These investments aim to secure lucrative deals with partners and position themselves at the forefront of industry advancements.
 Some of the recent deals underscore the importance of AI in the power industry.